isita/tzwidget/README.md

 - divSelectContainerID: 'selector'.
 Select container Id (div).
 - dynamicSelect: true/false.
 Fill the select option dynamically with the timezones stored in the svg.
 If 'false' you create the select.
 - svgImageID: 'worldmap'.
 Svg Id.
-- svgURL: 'worldmap.svg'. url to the svg image.

 Thanks:
 -------